UAB vs. UTEP NCAA Football Odds, Plays and Insights | November 26, 2021

 Over/Under Insights

-- UAB has combined with its opponents to score more than 50.5 points in four of 10 games this season.

-- UTEP's games have gone over 50.5 points in four of 10 chances this season.
+- UAB's games this season have gone over 50.5 points four of 10 times.

-- The combined points per game average of the two teams, 53.5, is 3.0 points above Friday's over/under.
+- The combined points per game average of the two teams, 53.5, is three points greater than Friday's over/under.

-- This contest's over/under is 4.7 points above the 45.8 these two squads combine to allow per game this season.
+- This contest's over/under is 4.7 points more than the 45.8 these two squads combine to allow per game this season.

-- The Blazers and their opponents score an average of 50.1 points per game, 0.4 fewer than Friday's total.
+- Blazers games have an average total of 50.1 points this season, 0.4 fewer than Friday's over/under.

-- The 50.5-point total for this game is 1.6 points below the 52.1 points per game average total in Miners games this season.
+- The 50.5-point over/under for this game is 1.6 points below the 52.1 points per game average total in Miners games this season.

 UAB Stats and Trends